 I am so used to hearing people question the remote model and say they think it’s difficult because, “you can’t see what the team members are doing.”
-Think about this for a minute… you can’t see what your officemates are doing.
+Think about this for a minute… you can’t see what your office mates are doing.
 Yes, you can see when they arrive, if they attend meetings and if they are sitting in their chairs.
 But you can’t really see what they are doing throughout the day.
 When your team works from home, this really isn’t any different.
-Regardless of where your workforce is based from, over 50% of companies don’t have a longterm strategy for their internal communications.
+Regardless of where your workforce is based, over 50% of companies don’t have a long term strategy for their internal communications.

-Now that the coronavirus is driving companies to consider requiring employees to work remotely, there is much discussion around how you stay connected.
-Even before coronavirus stats showed that organizations with effective communication programs are 3.5 times more likely to outperform their peers.
+Now that the coronavirus is driving companies to consider requiring employees to work remotely, there is much discussion around how to stay connected.
+Even before coronavirus, stats showed that organizations with effective communication programs are 3.5 times more likely to outperform their peers.

 Here are a few of our best practices for how we function with a remote workforce:

 With our remote team, the most important connection for us is our morning huddle.
 Some companies do this in person, but we have always done this via a video conference.
 This practice comes from a book our executive team loves, “Scaling UP” by Verne Harnish.